sdhanemkula/aws-documentation/security_guidelines/README.md

 # AWS Security Guidelines
 This project contains all relevant AWS security related guidelines for using MANAGED SERVICES within AWS.

+These questions/guidelines were developed over time when building various projects w/in AWS as well as security reviews, etc.

-Developers should utilize this repo when familiarizing themseles with using various AWS managed services and how they should be applying security w/in their usage in applications.
+Developers should utilize this info when familiarizing themseles with using various AWS managed services and how they should be applying security w/in their usage in applications.

 The guidelines are categorized using a combination of the AWS security pillars w/additional relevant security categories.